Tuberculosis Symptoms, Causes & Risk Factors

 - Family and friends of a person with infectious TB disease

 - Persons who have immigrated from areas of the world with high rates of TB, including India and parts of Asian and Africa.

 - People in groups with high rates of TB transmission, including the homeless persons, injection drug users, and people living with HIV infection

 - People who work or reside in facilities or institutions that house people who are at high risk for TB such as hospitals, homeless shelters, correctional facilities, nursing homes, and residential homes for those with HIV

-Not everyone who is infected with the TB germ develops TB disease.
+Not everyone who is infected with the TB germ (latent TB) develops clinically active TB disease.
 People at highest risk for developing active TB disease are those with a weak immune system, including: